one-zero-eight/search/src/modules/eduwiki/eduwiki_content.md

 project, BS/MS thesis, or coding assignment).
 Similarity can include quotations, in-text citations, names, titles, terms, and code.
 Similarity can be measured:

+1. among students’ works,
-among students’ works,as well as with other datasets.
+2. as well as with other datasets.

 Similarity checks shall only be applied to long text works in natural or programming language to prove the fact of copying.
 For example, similarity reports are a necessary part of thesis